eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTPChallenge/README.md

 * Password: `secretpassword`

+**Notes:**
-**Note:** Default hashing algorithm used by htpasswd for password encryption is MD5.
+* Default hashing algorithm used by htpasswd for password encryption is MD5.
-**Note:** Traefik 1.7 does not support SHA-512 and SHA-256 hashes for passwords (the -5 and -2 switch on htpasswd command).
+* Traefik 1.7 does not support SHA-512 and SHA-256 hashes for passwords (the -5 and -2 switch on htpasswd command).
 If you create a password using these hashes, you will not be able to login to the dashboard.
 Only MD5 hash works.
-**Note:** Please use a different and stronger password for your setup.
+* Please use a different and stronger password for your setup.

 Create the secret from the password file: